open-quantum-safe/tsc/security/response-process.md

 It does not apply to versions of OQS projects released before this date.

 In the future, the scope of this document may be expanded to include other OQS subprojects.
-All subprojects included in its scope should reference this document in a SECURITY.md file, which in turn should file should be referenced in the subproject README.
+All subprojects included in its scope should reference this document in a SECURITY.md file, which in turn should be referenced in the subproject README.
+They should include platform support documentation following the model of the liboqs [PLATFORMS.md](https://github.com/open-quantum-safe/liboqs/blob/main/PLATFORMS.md) file, which should include details about platform-specific security support priorities.

 ## Vulnerability Management Team